jayalloyd/Personal-Recipe-Management-Application/README.md

 ## Project Description

 The Personal Recipe Management Application is a Java-based desktop application designed to help users manage their recipes efficiently.
-The application leverages core Java concepts, MySQL, and JDBC to provide a simple yet robust platform for adding, updating, and deleting recipes.
+The application leverages core Java concepts, MySQL, and JDBC to provide a simple yet robust platform for adding, updating,  deleting recipes,and searching from available recipes.

 ## Installation